finchawin/Data-Science-Professional-Practice/README.md

 ## Executive Summary
 Historically, football predcitions have relied on subjective analysis by journalists and pundits, but recently more and more studies have incorporated Machine Learning algorithms to predict match outcomes and final standings of leagues and tournaments.

-This Study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points.
+This Study utilises match-level data sourced from ["Footballdata.co.uk"](https://www.football-data.co.uk/) to assess which mid-season features best predict final points, using a OLS linear regression model.

+After selecting 5-midseason features and conducting hyperparameter tuning, Ridge regression was found to be the best model for predicting points, though the difference between models was  not material.
 <!-- This is a comment -->

 ## Data Preprocessing